MySQL provides the auto-increment feature to assign monotonically incrementing

 Values may be ‘burned’ (by rolled back transactions).

 Inserting a row with a given value that is higher than the current value will

 set the current value.

-The value used by the master in a statement is sent in the replication stream,
+The value used by the primary in a statement is sent in the replication stream,

 so replicas will have the same value when re-playing the stream.